7

 Get a jump on the day’s omega-3s by enjoying a little lox in the a.m.
 Instead of the traditional bagel action, down it as is (background chanting included), spread it with the obligatory cream cheese on cucumber slices, or throw it in a quick egg scramble with some chopped chive.

 Another modest breakfast proposal.
 One we’d be remiss to not mention since Mark and all Worker Bees drink this stuff like it is going out of style.
 We promise it’s a winner and the ultimate grab and go option.
 Loaded with protein and flavor, we think it holds its own in the menu line up.
 Run 2-3 scoops with some ice through the blender.
-Add berries or some milk to make it your own designer creation.
-Dutch Chocolate is our best-seller, but Vanilla Creme works a bit better with fruit additions.
+Add berries or nut butter to make it your own designer creation.
+Dark Chocolate is our best-seller, but Vanilla Creme works a bit better with fruit additions.

 Caprese Salad